 For example, email address validation is baked into every Rejoiner subscription.
 Our platform is already connected to an email validation service, and we conduct real-time email verification on every email address before emails go out.

 You’ll see the verification status on all customer profiles.
 So, you know which emails are bad.
 We don’t just toss them.
 Sometimes, you may want to send to certain email addresses—like a customer support email address—even though the validation system flagged the address.

 These are the nuts and bolts of email validating email addresses.
 Even if you do it yourself, adding email validation to your email system will greatly improve your email marketing program and help you get more return from every email you send.

 Enjoyed this post on email validation?
 Subscribe to get more posts just like this one.

-Book a call if you’d like your email service provider to validate email addresses for you, reduce your bounce rates, and improve your email marketing.
+Schedule a free strategy session if you’d like your email service provider to validate email addresses for you, reduce your bounce rates, and improve your email marketing.